-Question \ref{t1.1} in the case of matrices $S$ with $S+S^t$ positive definite and $CDD(S)$ connected amounts thus only to the separation of the matrices $S$ which correspond to Coxeter elements from the matrices which correspond to quasi-Coxeter elements which are not Coxeter elements.
+Question \ref{t1.1} in the case of matrices $S$ with $S+S^t$ positive definite and ${\rm CDD}(S)$ connected amounts thus only to the separation of the matrices $S$ which correspond to Coxeter elements from the matrices which correspond to quasi-Coxeter elements which are not Coxeter elements.
 Theorem \ref{t6.2} offers two ways to separate them, first the trace, second the variance inequality.
 Both work here.

-\begin{theorem} Let $S\in T_n^{uni}(\Z)$ for some $n\in\N$ with $S+S^t$ positive definite and $CDD(S)$ connected, so as in (S1) in Lemma \ref{t6.1} (a).
-Let $(H_\Z,I,w)$ be the irreducible homogeneous root lattice with one quasi-Coxeter element $w$ which corresponds ($w$ only up to conjugation) to $S$ by Lemma \ref{t6.1} (a).
+\begin{theorem} Let $S\in T_n(\Z)$ for some $n\in\N$ with $S+S^t$ positive definite and ${\rm CDD}(S)$ connected, so as in (S1) in Lemma \ref{t6.1} (a).
+Let $(H_\Z,I,w)$ be the irreducible simply laced root lattice with one quasi-Coxeter element $w$ which corresponds ($w$ only up to conjugation) to $S$ by Lemma \ref{t6.1} (a).